 - Ovarian cystadenoma - nausea, anorexia, weight loss, abdominal or back pain, vomiting

-- Fibroids - abdominal pain, frequent urination, sense of pelvic heaviness, painful menstruations
+- Fibroids - abdominal pain, frequent urination, sense of pelvic heaviness, painful menstruation.

-- Celiac disease - sprue- constipation, bruises easily, abdominal cramp, tired
+- Celiac disease - sprue- constipation, bruises easily, abdominal cramping, tiredness.

 Read More: How to Cure Bloated Stomach

-In a normal child, the stomach of a child protrudes more than in adults.
+In a healthy child, the stomach of a child protrudes more than in adults.

 - Premature delivery